Ice-mourne/Clarity/README.md

 - Or create your own hare: [Custom Add-on Collection](https://addons.mozilla.org/en-US/firefox/collections/)

 # Manual Installation
-- Get newest version [here](https://github.com/Ice-mourne/Clarity-A-DIM-Companion/releases) file called 'Source code(zip)'
+- First of all grab source because I rarely do release Code > Download zip
 - Then extract contents of the folder and depending on browser fallow installation instructions

 # Chrome:
-- Paste this `chrome://extensions/` in the address bar without quotes then on the top right press "Developer mode" and on to left "load unpacked" select folder with files extracted earlier and you done
+- Paste this `chrome://extensions/` in the address bar without quotes than on the top right press "Developer mode" and on to left "load unpacked" select folder extracted earlier and you done

 # FireFox:
 - First of all, I don't recommend using Firefox because you will need to add an extension every time you open Firefox (basically if you close Firefox you will need to add an extension again)